Linus Kafka

 Assistant Director, BA in Law and Master of Legal Studies Program; Part-time Professor of Practice

-He has taught history and law at the undergraduate and graduate level at UCLA, UC Irvine, Eastern Kentucky University, and the University of Arizona.
-His law degree is from the University of Arizona and he also holds a BA from Rutgers University, an MA from New York University, and a PhD from UCLA.
+His law degree is from the University of Arizona.
+His BA is from Rutgers University, his MA from New York University, and his PhD from UCLA.

 Admin/Staff